spy-js/spy-js/README.md

 Started spy-js server acts as a proxy server.
 In order to trace your scripts, the proxy server has to capture the traced website requests.
 There are two options to make it happen:
 * In **system proxy mode** you configure your system to use spy-js server as a proxy.
 See how to configure proxy settings on [Windows](http://answers.oreilly.com/topic/675-how-to-configure-proxy-settings-in-windows-7/), [Mac](http://support.apple.com/kb/PH7050), [Ubuntu](http://www.ubuntugeek.com/how-to-configure-ubuntu-desktop-to-use-your-proxy-server.html), [iOS](http://www.allanonymity.com/billing/knowledgebase/11/How-to-configure-proxy-usage-for-iPadorIphone.html), [Android](http://support.tabpilot.com/customer/portal/articles/937845-how-to-set-proxy-server-settings-in-android), [Windows Phone](http://forum.xda-developers.com/showthread.php?t=1106268).
 Please note that some desktop browsers have their own proxy settings configuration screen.
 Windows tray application users don't need to do it manually, the tray application can turn on and off system proxy mode (context menu - configure - use system proxy).
-* In **local proxy mode** you use spy-js as a proxy by accessing the traced website via spy-js URL(s). **No special configuration is required**, but the mode has some limitations comparing to the system proxy mode.
+* In **local proxy mode** you use spy-js as a proxy by accessing the traced website via spy-js URL(s). **No system configuration is required**, but the mode has some limitations comparing to the system proxy mode.

 For more information about how and when to use the proxy modes, please read [about them in sessions section](#proxy-modes).